-Most species of the dwarf mistletoe Arceuthobium (Santalaceae-Visceae) parasitize Pinaceae, with a few species also growing on Juniperus, in Cupressaceae (Farjon 2008); they can be serious pests of Pinus in particular (Unger 1992).
+Most species of the dwarf mistletoe Arceuthobium (Santalaceae-Visceae) parasitize Pinaceae, with a few species also growing on Juniperus (Cupressaceae - Farjon 2008); they can be serious pests of Pinus in particular (Unger 1992; Harrington & Wingfield 1998).

-Bacteria associated with tuberculate ECM on Pinus contorta, a particular kind of ECM on P. contorta, tuberculate ECM, a cluster of root tips surrounded by hyphae (see ectendomycorrhizae above), are thought to fix nitrogen (Paul et al. 2007).
+Bacteria associated with tuberculate ECM on Pinus contorta, a particular kind of ECM in which a cluster of root tips is surrounded by hyphae, are thought to fix nitrogen (Paul et al. 2007).
 Strains of Bradyrhizobium are the dominating bacteria in pine forests across North America, and although they are unable to fix nitrogen, they seem to be able to metabolize aromatic carbon sources (VanInsberghe et al. 2015).
 Some Pinaceae have foliar bacterial endophytes that fix nitrogen (Carrell & Frank 2014).
-In a final wrinkle of the process of acquiring nitrogen, Laccaria bicolor, a brown rot fungus, took up nitrogen from springtails that it had first immobilized, and this nitrogen could be transferred to seedlings of Pinus strobus (Klironomos & Hart 2001).
+In a final wrinkle of the story of how Pinaceae may acquire nitrogen, Laccaria bicolor, a brown rot fungus, took up nitrogen from springtails that it had first immobilized, and this nitrogen could be transferred to seedlings of Pinus strobus (Klironomos & Hart 2001).

 In Pinus strobus endophytes synthesize antifungal metabolites, effective against Microbotryum violaceum, parasitic on some Caryophyllaceae (Sumarah et al. 2010, 2011), and endophyte metabolites in spruce may be toxic to insects (Findlay et al. 2003).
 However, on occasion dark septate endophytes can reduce the growth of their hosts, although the relationship between the two is complex, being affected by the identity of the host, temperature, whether or not the host has established a relationship with ECM fungi, etc. (Reininger & Sieber 2012 and references).

-For chloroplast genome rearrangements, notably extensive here, see Lin et al. (2010) and C.-S Wu et al. (2011a); the inverted repeat may be very much reduced in size in genera scattered throughout the famly (Jansen & Ruhlmann 2012 for references).

 Mitochondrial transmission is maternal in Pinus (Neale & Sederoff 1989; X.-R. Wang 1996); B. Wang and Wang (2014) discuss the complex history of mitochondrial inheritance in the genus.

 Chemistry, Morphology, etc. The diameter of first order roots seems to vary considerably (W. Chen et al. 2013: rather narrower than co-occuring angiosperms, China, 2016: rather broader than co-occuring angiosperms, U.S.A.).
 For seedling (?hypocotyl) anatomy of Pinus and Larix, see Miller and Johnson (2017); there is potentially interesting variation in features like the presence of cortical sclereids, pith lignification, and number of protoxylem poles.
 Schultz (1990) notes that there are no phloem fibres in Pinaceae.
 Pinus cuticular wax tubules look almost scalloped (c.f. commelinids!), but this is because the tubules are densely aggregated (Wilhelmi & Barthlott 1997).
 Dörken and Stützel (2012) discuss the anatomy of Pinus needles; needles of subgenus Pinus are often described as having two vascular bundles, but there is a single vascular bundles with two parts separated by a parenchymatic band, the whole being surrounded by a common bundle sheath.
-Adult plants of Pinus have scale leaves alone on their long shoots; seedings may bear needles directly on long shoots.Mathews and Tremonte (2012: greening of seedlings in the dark)
+Adult plants of Pinus have scale leaves alone on their long shoots; seedings may bear needles directly on long shoots (see also Dörken et al. 2010).